LPTK/SeaglPrototype/rsc/doc/internal/Inference.md

 ### Note: Particular Case of First-Order Values

-For values that are not functions, since value world is strict, we can't leave it with a higher-order type, so unless we can simplify the type to remove all free variables (like in `foo` above), we are left with an *unconstrained* type, that may be unified in the future with no more than one type.
+For values that are not functions (values said to be *expansive*), since value world is strict, we can't leave it with a polymorphic type, so unless we can simplify the type to remove all free variables (like in `foo` above), we are left with an *unconstrained* type, that may be unified in the future with no more than one type.

 OCaml does a similar thing:
 Since `list` is covariant, we can keep the polymorphic definition `foo` with generic type `'a`, even though `foo` is not a function: